-- 83. City of San Jose's 8:30pm curfew unlawfully suppressed Plaintiffs' First Amendment rights under the U.S. Constitution.
-Plaintiffs' liberty was curtailed by imposing unprecedented curfew orders on virtually everyone living in San Jose.
-The City's order eliminated all political protest in the evening hours, during a time when thousands of law-abiding people seek to express their opposition to racially discriminatory police violence. - 84.
-JT continued his protest until he was rushed by dozens of SJPD officers, at which point he complied with the armed officers and was dispersing in the only available direction due to the kettling, when he was purposely tripped from behind by an officer.
-As a result of the trip, JT fell and bloodied his hands and knees. - 85.
+- 99. JT continued his protest until he was rushed by dozens of SJPD officers, at which point he complied with the armed officers and was dispersing in the only available direction due to the kettling, when he was purposely tripped from behind by an officer.
+As a result of the trip, JT fell and bloodied his hands and knees. - 100.
 While JT was still on the ground, Doe officers 1-100 shot at him with their less-lethal weapons even though he posed no threat and was attempting to disperse as ordered.
 JT was struck from the back on his left hip with a 40mm foam baton, as well as on the back of his right leg, leaving a nine-inch bruise.
 Doe officers 1-100 deployed bean bag rounds, one of which ripped a hole through his closed backpack and he later discovered the stun bag in his backpack.
 He scrambled back to his feet and continued rushing to disperse to avoid use of force and officers unnecessarily and for the purpose of causing harm, deployed their less-lethal weapons in his direction approximately fifty times.